xiao-chenxi/NUC11BTMi9-hackintosh/README.md

   - Third submission
   - renew `OpenCore` `v1.0.1`
   - support `Sequoia 15.0` Install and use
+  - Supports Sequoia 15.0 WI-FI and Bluetooth，You need to use OpenCore-Legacy-Patcher to patch the network card
   - `Sonama 14.4-14.X` please download the V1.1 version，The final upgrade has been done, sonoma 14.4-14.X will no longer be maintained

 ## bios settings